dittonjs/NestStarterApp/README.md

 ### .env
 Create a file in the root called `.env` and copy the contents of `.env.example`

+In your new `.env` file update the values for each key as you would like

 ### Dependencies
 To install the server dependencies run
 ```bash